gritzko/ron-cxx/README.md

 * `cmake ..`
 * `make`

-(ninja and xcode builds are supported too, e.g. `cmake .. -G ninja && ninja`)
+(ninja and xcode builds are supported too, e.g. `cmake -G Ninja .. && ninja`)

 Static dependencies are fetched from the net and built by cmake: